alanCrtl/image-gallery/readme.md

 "minecraft inspiration" than just browsing my file explorer.
 Just scroll, click on something I like, zoom in, out etc.

+This is largely AI slop btw, but realizing I needed to create columns and to fill images in them iteratively to get a nice tiling was my own realization and nowhere properly explained in forums.
+Realizing that the html for yandex images had a {row:0, col:0} abstraction in the code made me understand.
+The rest is copilot turning my commands into reality.

 # TODO

 * Go to top button ?